drseg/swift-fsm/README.md

 }
 ```

-Logically, there is no situation where in response to an event (in this case, `.coin`), there could be a transition to more than one state unless an extra `Predicate` is stated.
+Logically, there is no situation where, in response to a single event (in this case, `.coin`), there could then be a transition to more than one state, unless a different `Predicate` is stated for each.
 Therefore the following is allowed:

 ```swift
 define(.locked) {